Your cookie preferences

 The main problem with Economy 10 is when it comes to switching.
 If you take into account the cost of having a standard meter installed, switching to a non-Economy 10 tariff in the future could be expensive.

 You also have to have a more disciplined lifestyle with Economy 10 tariffs, and use the majority of your energy during the designated times.
-If you end up using a significant amount of your energy outside of these times, the higher standing charges could mean you end up paying more than you should.
+If you end up using a lot of energy outside of these times, the higher rates could mean you end up paying more than you thought you would.

 While timing your energy use can be relatively straightforward, the colder winter months in particular can disrupt your schedule as you may want the heating to come on sooner.
 Finally, the off-peak times that fall under your Economy 10 tariff vary from supplier to supplier and region to region.
 This means that if you chose to switch from one Economy 10 plan to another, you may need your meter to be reprogrammed by an engineer.